 - Scarlet fever

 Other medical conditions

-Petechiae may also be caused by noninfectious medical conditions.
+Petechiae may be caused by other medical conditions.
 Examples include:

 - Scurvy (vitamin C deficiency)